comicrelief/campaign/cr/modules/custom/cr_search_db/README.md

-## CR Search
+## CR Search DB
-This module provides a preconfigured search.
+This module provides a preconfigured search DB.
 By the default should use database as server because not all developers has solr and also production won't be reinstalled.